chonyy/handoff-visualizer/README.md

 <p align=center>
     <img src="img/simulation structure.PNG" width="558" height="393">
 </p>
 Each node is a 20 * 20 (m^2) square.
 A block is composed of 24 nodes, whick makes the block size 120 * 80 (m^2).
-Cars are assummed to be moving on an extremely thin line between blocks, the line doesn't take up any space.
+Cars are assummed to be moving on an extremely thin line path between blocks, the path doesn't take up any space.
 The velocity of the car is 20m/s.
-This means, in our simultation, we iterate once in a second, and the cars moves one node, all the data are calculated every second.
+In our simulation, we iterate once in a second.
+The cars move one node, and all the data are calculated and updated every second.

 -   **Velocity** = 72km/hr = 20m/s
 -   **Probability of cars entrance** follows [Poisson distribution](https://en.wikipedia.org/wiki/Poisson_distribution)
--   **⋋** = 1 cars/ min [ P(t) = ⋋"e" ^(−"⋋" ) (Hint: t is in sec) ]
+-   **⋋** = 1 cars/ min [ P(t) = ⋋"e" ^(−"⋋" ) (t is in sec) ]
 -   **Probability of cars turning** based on predefined value listed below
 -   **Received Power Calculation** explained below